 Hundreds of national opinion polls are conducted every year.
 These polls may, among other things, inform election prospects or reveal issue stances among the public.
 They are generally based on national random digit dialing with corrections for nonresponse based on demographic factors such as sex, ethnicity, age, and education.
-Often, it is desirable to estimate opinions at lower levels such as individual states or congressional districts.
-Certainly, scholars and politicians interested in public opinion (and political responses to opinion) would find such data enormously useful and interesting.
-While some state and district level polling is conducted, they tend to be few and exhibit high error variance due to small sample sizes.
-Further, their nonuniformity hinders comparisons between states.
+Often it is desirable to estimate opinions at lower levels such as individual states or congressional districts.
+Certainly scholars and politicians interested in public opinion (and political responses to opinion) would find such data enormously useful and interesting.
+While some state-level polling is conducted, their nonuniformity hinders comparisons among states.